 - Are you a key worker providing services essential to the vaccination programme (for example, logistical support)?

-- Have you got one of these underlying health conditions that classify you as at very high risk or high risk?
+- Have you got one of these underlying health conditions that classify you as at or ?

 We know that waiting to get the vaccine might be frustrating.
 However, by prioritising those who are most at risk of hospitalisation and death, we should quickly save lives with this fantastic new weapon against the virus.